xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/addkitcomp.1.rst

 \ **-n|--noupgrade**\

- Allow multiple versions of kitcomponent to be installed into the osimage, instead of kitcomponent upgrade
+ 1. Allow multiple versions of kitcomponent to be installed into the osimage, instead of kitcomponent upgrade.

+ 2. Kit components added by addkitcomp -n will be installed separately behind all other ones which have been added.